Brazil's Bolsonaro rejects plan to buy China's Sinovac vaccine; health minister tests positive

 The Brazilian government already has plans to purchase the AstraZeneca vaccine and produce it at its biomedical research center FioCruz in Rio de Janeiro.

+On Wednesday, Anvisa said a volunteer involved in the trial of the AstraZeneca vaccine had died.

+But both Anvisa and Oxford said the trial would continue, with a source familiar with the matter telling Reuters that it would have been suspended had the volunteer been in the group that received the vaccine.

 The Butantan Institute said on Monday that preliminary results from late-stage clinical trials of CoronaVac on 9,000 volunteers have proven that the two-dose Chinese vaccine is safe.
-Butantan director Dimas Covas said efficacy data will not be released until trials are completed.
+Covas said efficacy data will not be released until trials are completed.

-He has minimized the gravity of the virus and criticized lockdowns that governors such as Doria have enforced.

-Reporting by Lisandra Paraguassu and Anthony Boadle; Writing by Anthony Boadle and Gram Slattery; Editing by Andrew Heavens, Steve Orlofsky and Bill Berkrot
+Reporting by Lisandra Paraguassu, Anthony Boadle, Eduardo Simoes and Ricardo Brito; Writing by Anthony Boadle, Gram Slattery and Jake Spring; Editing by Andrew Heavens, Steve Orlofsky and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.